Social media has revolutionized the museum experience.

 While we heard from major institutions using social media to improve the museum experience, such as the Denver Art Museum, they emphasized how simple it is now for smaller institutions to reap the same benefits.
 Even a team of one or two, using some basic social listening tools, has access to more visitor feedback and insights than the curators of the Louvre and Vatican did just ten years ago.

 Digital is helping to demystify the museum

-The archivist for the Clyfford Still Museum in Denver, for example, explained how from the outside, the museums could make the namesake artist seem larger than life, and not very relatable to the average person.
-The reality, however, is that many like Still have a quintessentially human story to tell, one which has been historically difficult to share with those outside of the exhibit.
+The archivist for the Clyfford Still Museum in Denver explained that, from the outside, the museums could make the namesake artist seem larger than life, and not very relatable to the average person.
+The reality is, though, that many like Still have a very human story to tell, one that has been historically difficult to share with those outside of the exhibit.

 For example, Still once cut a piece out of one of his masterpieces because of a conflict he had with the collector who purchased it.
-He also once spoke of how he preferred the “ innocent reactions of those who might think they see cloud shapes in my painting to what a critic says he sees in them.”
-Such stories can now be told more readily on social media, helping users connect with the artists long before arriving at the physical display.
-A post that included that Still quote, for example, earned 881 likes!
+He also once said he preferred the “ innocent reactions of those who might think they see cloud shapes in my painting to what a critic says he sees in them.”
+These stories can now be told on social media, helping users connect with the artists long before arriving at the physical display.
+In fact, that very quote from Still earned 881 likes on social!

 Social media will change the way the current generation experiences art